Note: This post was updated 7/26/2019 to reflect changes in roles that are available when manually adding users.

 For those who are interested, here is a description of each role and its associated permissions.
 (See also courses.uchicago.edu/canvas-transition/canvas-roles.)

-Student – As noted above, this role can only be used for students who are enrolled in a course site through the Registrar’s enrollment data.
+Student – As noted above, this role is only used for students who are enrolled in a course site through the Registrar’s enrollment data.
 The “student” role has permissions to view course content and engage in course activities, including the ability to submit assignments, participate in discussions, and view the course roster.
 “Students” cannot manipulate course settings.

 Manually Added Student – This role, which is similar in its permissions to the “student” role, should be used for students not listed on the official course roster who need to be manually added to the course.
 Instructors should use this role to add students needing immediate access to a course site while they are waiting to be added via the enrollment feed from AIS.
 For step-by-step instructions with screenshots on how to manually add students into your course, please visit: https://community.canvaslms.com/docs/DOC-12973-4152724200 .